The Cricket on the Hearth (1923 film)

 The Cricket on the Hearth is a 1923 American silent comedy film directed by Lorimer Johnston and starring Josef Swickard, Fritzi Ridgeway, and Paul Gerson.

+Production

+According to the 6 Jan 1923 Camera, Paul Gerson left San Francisco for Los Angeles to supervise the filming of The Cricket on the Hearth at Universal Studios.

 Preservation

 Prints of The Cricket on the Hearth are in the Archives Du Film Du CNC in Bois d'Arcy, UCLA Film and Television Archive, and Library of Congress.